georgefloydbw-debug/BonziWORLD-Refoundation/README.md

 - **No flooding**.
 Flood only in the room ID: "flood-room".
 If you have been caught flooding in public room, punishment: Banned.
 - **No spamming unless it is okay**.
 Punishments: either muted, kicked or banned
 - **No leaking the godword**.
 Doing this will immediately result in a different godmode password.
 Punishment: Kicked/Banned
-- **No Baby Einstein**.
-No, fuck Baby Einstein.
-Okay, seriously, why in holy hell do you need that child shit?
-Baby Einstein is for kiddies and noobs.
-Do not post content related to Baby Einstein.
-Punishment: Muted/kicked/banned
-- **No Friday Night Funkin'**.
-The game's characters and fan-made characters is used by people for breaking this rule.
-Any sightings of FNF that are seen by admins will result in a kick.
-If you are known as Hungaryball/Geri/Whitty/Anything, you will be banned.
-- **No PinkFong**.
-The company's characters is used by people for breaking this rule (i.e. posting videos such as the Potty Song).
-Any sightings of PinkFong that are seen by admins will result in a kick.
-If you are known as PinkFong/Hogi/Baby Shark/Jeni/Bebefinn/Bebba/Poki/Ninimo/Anything, you will be banned.
-- **No PBS Kids**.
-Do not post content related to PBS Kids.
-I do not tolerate any PBS Kids-related content.
-Posting these videos can get you muted, kicked or banned immediately.

 Violation of these rules/guidelines will result in a mute, a kick and/or a ban.